 The course explores the nature, development, and range of literary theory in the 20th century, as well as its contemporary deployment.
-Special attention will be given to selected topics from New Criticism, Marxist theory.
-Structuralism.
-Deconstruction.
-New Historicism.
-Feminist theory.
-African-American Caribbean theory. theory, Northrop Frye, Mikhail Bakhtin, and Postcolonial theory.
+Special attention will be given to selected topics from New Criticism, Marxist theory, Structuralism, Deconstruction, New Historicism, Feminist theory, African-American theory, Caribbean theory, Northrop Frye, Mikhail Bakhtin, and Postcolonial theory.